“The best way out is always through.” ― Robert Frost, American Poet

 “If we manage conflict constructively, we harness its energy for creativity and development.” – Kenneth Kaye, American Psychologist

-The Conversation: 8 Tips for Managers
+The Conversation: 8 Tips for Leaders

 - To think about body language.
 Staying at eye level with the other person is best, so no one is physically above or below someone else.
 Leaning forward, nodding, smiling and positive, direct eye contact suggest positive engagement and intentions.